-Discipline procedures for disabled students as de-fined by Section 504 of the Rehabilitation Act of 1973 follow guidelines similar to those that apply to students with disabilities identified under IDEIA.
+Discipline procedures for disabled students as defined by Section 504 of the Rehabilitation Act of 1973 follow guidelines similar to those that apply to students with disabilities identified under IDEIA.

-The Section 504 team completes a Manifestation Determination after a student has been suspended for more than five days within any school year.
-If the behavior is a manifestation of the disability, the student may be disciplined in accordance with the Student Response and Behavior Intervention Handbook up to ten cumulative days of suspension in a school year.
-The Section 504 team considers the following:
+The Section 504 Team completes a Manifestation Determination after a student has been suspended for more than five days within any school year.
+If the behavior is a manifestation of the disability, the student may be disciplined in accordance with the Student Support and Behavior Intervention Handbook up to ten cumulative days of suspension in a school year.
+The Section 504 Team considers the following:

-- Revising the Section 504 Adaptation Plan - Completing/Revising an FBA and a BIP In the case of an illegal drug/alcohol offense, according
+- Revising the Section 504 Adaptation Plan - Completing/Revising an FBA and a BIP

 In the case of an illegal drug/alcohol offense, according to 29 U.C.S.
-Section 705(20)(C)(iv), as indicated by the Office of Civil Rights, "Students eligible under Section

-504 lose the right to a Manifestation Determination and due process hearing if they violate illegal drug or alcohol rules and are determined to be 'current users.'
+Section 705(20)(C)(iv), as indicated by the Office of Civil Rights, "Students eligible under Section 504 lose the right to a Manifestation Determination and due process hearing if they violate illegal drug or alcohol rules and are determined to be 'current users.'
 See 29 U.S.C.
 Section 705(20)(C)(iv).
 Thus, if there is evidence that the student is a current illegal drug or alcohol user, the Section 504 committee can skip the Manifestation Determination, and the student is subject to the regular disciplinary process that would take place in the case of an illegal drug or alcohol offense by a nondisabled student.
 If there is no evidence that the student is a current user, it must proceed to make the Manifestation Determination."